-My best friend, Angie, is as obsessed about planning good parties as I am, so it’s a no brainer that we team up when considering kids’ birthday party ideas.
+My best friend, Angie, is as obsessed about planning good parties as I am, so it’s a no brainer that we team up when considering kids birthday party ideas.
 Angie knows to plan well in advance.
 We even did a little mini photo shoot with her daughter, Kate, so she’d have the perfect photo on her birthday party invitation.
-I’ll let Angie herself tell you about planning this adorable Pinkalicious birthday party—she did a fabulous job!
+I’ll let Angie herself tell you all of her girl birthday party ideas and planning this adorable Pinkalicious birthday party—she did a fabulous job!

 When planning parties for my little ones, I start brainstorming months in advance.
 Not because it takes that long to plan, but because it allows me time to keep an eye out for good bargains and unique finds to tie into the theme.
-So when it came time to plan my daughter, Kate’s, 4th birthday party, Kate and I started early.
+So when it came time to plan my daughter, Kate’s, 4th birthday party, Kate and I started talking about girl birthday party ideas early.
 We talked about all the things she loved and soon found many of her favorite things revolved around the color pink…and so, a Pinkalicious birthday theme was born.

 Next step was to plan the décor.
 Since we were in the midst of a helium shortage I knew balloons were probably out, so to add some visual oomph I decided on a pink candy/dessert bar.
 It served dual purpose as a major visual piece and as favors for the party guests.
 I worked with a local wholesaler of vending machine products to purchase the candy in bulk.